oxarbitrage/crosslink2/README.md

 The TLA⁺ specification is defined in [crosslink2.tla](crosslink2.tla).
 A generated PDF version is available at [crosslink2.pdf](crosslink2.pdf).

+## Model checking

+You can run TLC to check invariants and properties of the specification.
+This is a non-terminating model, so you might want to stop TLC manually after a while.

 ## Contributing

 Feedback, bug reports, and pull requests are welcome!